1.1 Who should read this practice note?

 If you have exhausted all reasonable attempts to trace your client, you should then donate the funds to charity, following the procedure set out in the SAR (see sections 4 and 5 below).
 The process for withdrawal and disposal of the funds will depend on the amounts involved.

 4 Withdrawal of funds of £500 or less

 For very small amounts owed to a client (less than £4), provided you have no reason to believe that your client has moved address, you may wish to send the balance to them in the form of postage stamps.
 If you choose to do this you should send first or second class stamps to the value of the amount owed, so that the client can use the stamps to his or her best advantage.
-However, if your client has become untraceable, you are required to follow the provisions set out in the SAR.
+However, if your client has become untraceable, you are required to follow the procedure set out in the SAR.

 establish the identity of the owner of the money, or make reasonable attempts to do so